 Sophisticated marketers segment their audience according to demographics, technographics, sociographics, and firmographics.
 However, in an economic crisis, consumer behavior should, in many cases, be leveraged to drive your decisions.

-A good strategy is to identify which of the following your audience fall into:
+A good marketing strategy during a recession is to identify which of the following your audience fall into:

 - The Hardest Hit – The most affected financially by an economic downturn.
 In response, they reduce spending across the board.
 They are typically low-income consumers and unemployed, but can include any level.